dnwitko/Elegoo-AI-Robot/README.md

 * [CP2102 Micro USB to UART Converter](https://www.amazon.com/HiLetgo-CP2102-Module-Converter-Replace/dp/B01N47LXRA) (It doesn't need to be this exact converter, and any serial device will work so long as it is compatible with the drivers above)
 * [JST XH to Dupont Connector Kit](https://www.amazon.com/Kidisoii-Dupont2-54-Connector-Pre-Crimped-Compatible/dp/B0CMCN9CXD/135-4941321-1839956) - This is so you can fabricate a cable that will connect the UART port on the Robot to the pins on the serial converter
 * [Micro USB to Micro USB OTG Cable](https://www.amazon.com/Micro-USB-Male-Data-Cable/dp/B0872GMD7V/)
-* USB-A/USB-C to Micro USB - You'll need this to flash the ESP32-S3-EYE and communicate with the serial adapter for testing
+* USB-A/USB-C to Micro USB Cable - You'll need this to flash the ESP32-S3-EYE and communicate with the serial adapter for testing.
+A USB-A to Micro USB cable should have come with your robot for our purposes.

 ## Getting Started

 ### The basics

 You will need to have the [ESP-IDF SDK](https://github.com/espressif/esp-idf) installed to get started.
-Installation instructions can be found [here.](https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/get-started/index.html#manual-installation) I used version 5.3 of the SDK, however this code should work for future versions.
+Installation instructions can be found [here.](https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/get-started/index.html#manual-installation) For this project I used version 5.3 of the SDK, however this code should work for future versions.

 The ESP32-S3-EYE should have come with [default firmware](https://github.com/espressif/esp-who/blob/master/docs/en/get-started/ESP32-S3-EYE_Getting_Started_Guide.md#17-default-firmware-and-function-test) installed.
-Take the time to play around with it and test basic functions, such as the camera, LCD, and microphone.
+Take some time to play around with it and test its basic functions, such as the camera, LCD, and microphone.
 Once our code is flashed to the ESP32-S3, only the camera and certain LEDs will function.

 You may proceed to assembling the project once you've confirmed the ESP32-S3-EYE is fully functional.